-Like humans, many animals use their sense of sight to interact with the world.
+Just like humans, animals use their sense of sight to interact with the world.
 In these examples, information is transmitted to the brain for interpretation.

 Octopuses have rectangular pupils in their eyes.
 A human eye has a circular pupil.
 Rectangular pupils may permit octopi to see almost all around them and see in dark areas.
-It is interesting that octopuses are invertebrates, meaning they do not have a backbone like humans.
-However, octopuses have a nervous system which includes a brain.
+It may be interesting to remind students that octopuses are invertebrates, meaning they do not have a backbone like humans.
+However, octopuses have a nervous system that includes a brain.

 Chameleons have eyes that can each move in different directions.
 Scientists used to think that the eyes moved independently.
 However, now we know that they can either look at two different objects at the same time or coordinate the eyes so they are both focused on the same objects.
 Scientists have discovered that each eye knows exactly what the other eye sees.

-Hearing sounds in our surroundings, in this case, a bell, is only interpreted as a bell by our brain.
+This slide is included to impress upon you that hearing sounds in our surroundings, in this case, a bell is only interpreted as a bell by our brain.
 The ear itself has no idea or capacity to associate the sound waves it is collecting as the tone of a bell.

 This slide emphasizes that animals also have a sense of hearing.
-In these examples, information is transmitted to the brain for interpretation.
+In all of these examples, information is transmitted to the brain for interpretation.

 Crickets have a thin membrane on their front legs.
 The membranes vibrate when sound waves are present, allowing crickets to “hear.”